Black Friday and Cyber Monday are two of the biggest retail days in a year, for most businesses.

 But if your website isn’t fully prepared for the occasion, you say goodbye to BFCM profit.
 Check out our complete guide to BFCM for ecommerce for more tips.

 Around 45% of consumers buy only from brands they trust.
 Nothing can destroy your credibility and customer relationship quicker than a low-functioning website.
 Having a website capable of handling a huge surge of visitors is especially important during the holidays.

 For starters, make sure that the store functions properly on both mobile and desktop devices.
 Last year, almost 40% of Black Friday online sales came from phones and tablets.

 There are a lot of things that can slow your website down.
 In order to see if everything is working as it should, you need to check it.
 You can do this by going to Google PageSpeed Insights and running a checkup for free.

 Have a Look at Your Inventory

-While keeping track of inventory may be low on your totem pole of Black Friday preparation tasks, it’s important to be aware of.
+While keeping track of inventory may be low on your totem pole of customer support Black Friday tasks, it’s important to be aware of.
 Your inventory can affect everything from advertising to logistics.

 One possible solution is to start using inventory management software in the months leading up to the Black Friday weekend.
 One solution is to use the Emerge App, which allows you to keep track of every single piece of inventory.